Sweet peas trial results 2022–2023

 Seed sowing was staggered each year to compare autumn-and spring-sown plants.
 Twelve seeds of each entry were sown in peat-free compost.
 Pots were placed on heated benches (20ºC) until germination.

 Six plants of each entry were then potted into 2L pots with plant support cages.
-Once established, these pots were kept outside into cold frames over winter, and precautions were taken to stop mice taking the seeds.
+Once established, these pots were kept outside in cold frames over winter, and precautions were taken to stop mice taking the seeds.
 Seedlings were pinched out once they reached the top of the support cage, at about 10cm tall.

 Soil analysis showed good nutrient levels in the Trials Garden beds.
 The beds were mulched with Apsley Farm Soil Improving Mulch as a weed suppressor and nutrient source.